-My research interests are in empirical labour and development economics, and focus on topics relating to occupational change, skills mismatch, informal employment, education, poverty, and female labour force participation.
+Her research interests are broadly in empirical labour and development economics.
+The specific topics she works on include skills mismatch, job polarization, education, poverty, and female labour force participation.

 Sudipa is a Research Fellow at the Institute for Employment Research, University of Warwick.
 Previously, she has been a Marie Curie PhD Fellow associated with the Eduworks Training Network and has completed her PhD in Economics from the Department of Applied Economics, University of Salamanca, Spain.
 Her thesis deals with issues related to labour market and employment with a focus on skills mismatch, employment change and women’s employment transition.
-Sudipa has previously worked in several research organisations including the Young Lives project, Institute of Rural Management Anand and Indian Statistical Institute, New Delhi.
-She has also worked on development-related issues such as primary education, multidimensional childhood poverty, child labour and informal sector in India.
+Sudipa has previously worked in several research organisations including the Young Lives project (led by Oxford University), Institute of Rural Management Anand and Indian Statistical Institute, New Delhi.

 "Employment Transitions of Women in India: A Panel Analysis" (with Soham Sahoo and Stephan Klasen) published in World Development, Volume 115, March 2019, Pages 291-309